-\$9.6 million and \$25.7 million of income and \$17.9 million of expense was recorded to Fair Value Derivative Adjustment in our consolidated statements of operations for the years ended December 31, 2012, 2011, and 2010, respectively.
+The liquidation preference for the Class A Preferred Stock represents an embedded derivative and requires bifurcation from the Class A Preferred Stock and separate accounting as a derivative liability.
+The liquidity feature, when classified as a derivative liability, is required to be initially recorded at fair value and to be marked to fair value at the end of each reporting period.
+Any change in fair value results in noncash activity in other (income) expense in the consolidated statement of operations.
+As of December 31, 2012 and 2011, the fair value of the Derivative Liability was deemed to be zero and \$9.6 million, respectively, which is classified as a noncurrent liability in the consolidated balance sheet.
+Due to changes in fair value of the derivative liability, \$9.6 million and \$25.7 million of income and \$17.9 million of expense was recorded to Fair Value Derivative Adjustment in our consolidated statements of operations for the years ended December 31, 2012, 2011, and 2010, respectively.
 See Note 4, "Fair Value of Financial Assets and Liabilities," for additional discussion on the fair value adjustments.

 Class B Senior Convertible Preferred Stock-The Class B Preferred Stock has an initial stated capital of \$10,000 per share and second priority in the event of a liquidation or dissolution, and is redeemable on or after December 31, 2016, at the election of the holders of at least a majority of the then-outstanding shares of Class B Preferred Stock voting as a class.
 If the Class B Preferred Stock could be redeemed as of December 31, 2012, the aggregate redemption value of the shares would be \$268.9 million, which represents the stated capital of such shares plus any accrued and unpaid preferred return.
 The Class B Preferred Stock pays a quarterly preferred return of 5% in cash or 6% if paid in-kind, which is effected by increasing the stated capital of the preferred stock; and is convertible into common shares at a stated conversion price of \$1,000 (which is equivalent to 10 shares of common stock per share of Class B Preferred Stock converted), subject to antidilution adjustments (see antidilution adjustment section below for further details).
 The liquidation preference for this security provides for a return of stated capital plus accrued and unpaid preferred returns at the liquidation/dissolution date or, if greater, the amount that would have been payable or distributable with respect to the common stock into which the Class B Preferred Stock would have been converted if all shares of this class of preferred stock and all other classes of securities had been converted into common stock immediately prior to the liquidation event.
-There was no beneficial conversion feature associated with the Class B Preferred Stock was \$1.2 million and \$1.3 million for the years ended December 31, 2012, 2011, and 2010, respectively.
+There was no beneficial conversion feature associated with the Class B Preferred Stock as of December 31, 2012, 2011, or 2010.
+The preferred return associated with the Class B Preferred Stock was paid in-kind.
+The preferred stock return was recorded at fair value and totaled \$32.9 million, \$17.4 million and \$13.8 million for the years ended December 31, 2012, 2011, and 2010, respectively.
 Accretion associated with the Class B Preferred Stock was \$1.5 million, \$1.6 million and \$1.2 million for the years ended December 31, 2012, 2011, and 2010, respectively.